FarronF/limerick-council-meetings/meetings/2021/01/25-Virtual Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 27th November 2021.md

 Local Government (Financial and Audit Procedures) Regulations, 2014, and Section 14 of the

-Local Government Act, 1946, be set at 10% for 2021 (Item 4 on Meeting Agenda).--- 33
+Local Government Act, 1946, be set at 10% for 2021 (Item 4 on Meeting Agenda).
+---
+33

 **AND THAT** the Vacant Property Refund Scheme 2021 to encourage the beneficial use of